Aquses/IoT-humidity-temperature-project/README.md

         print("Failed to send data to ThingSpeak:", e)  # Print error if request fails
 ```

 3. **main():** This is the main function that orchestrates the entire process.
 It first attempts to connect to the Wi-Fi using the connect_to_wifi method.
 If the Wi-Fi connection is successful, it proceeds to read temperature and humidity data from a DHT11 sensor.
 It initializes the DHT11 sensor on a specified GPIO pin (pin 27 in this case).
-It enters an infinite loop where it measures temperature and humidity using the DHT11 sensor, prints the temperature and humidity values, sends these values to ThingSpeak using the send_to_thingspeak method, and waits for 15 minutes (900 seconds) before taking the next measurement.
+It enters an infinite loop where it measures temperature and humidity using the DHT11 sensor, prints the temperature and humidity values, sends these values to ThingSpeak using the send_to_thingspeak method, and waits for 2 hours before taking the next measurement.
 If there's an error reading from the sensor, it catches the exception and prints an error message.

 ```python
 # Main function to manage the process